qualitas-software/azure-eventgrid-emulator/README.md

 The emulator pushes the events to the Azure Functions endpoints over http when running _locally_, which is the normal setup for Azure Functions Core Tools.
 Azure Event Grid will always push to Azure deployed function app endpoints using https.

 You will need to ensure _this_ function app is running on port 7075, or adjust the port the emulator tries to write http events to.

+_Tip - You can set the port from the function app's context menu by selecting `Properties | Debug | Application Arguments` and entering the following command arguments: `host start --port 7075`_

 Setup your C# endpoint function using EventGridTriggerAttribute as follows: